IshamMohamed/excel-to-azure-table-storage/README.md

 * Remember the worksheet number you need to convert
 * Open cmd.exe, execute `ExcelToAzureTable.exe [excel_file_name] [worksheet_number]`
 * eg : `ExcelToAzureTable.exe sample.xlsx 1`

+After successfull exection, two new .cs files popup in the directory.
+To insert data into Table Storage, we need to classes, one is the helper class (that ends with Entity.cs here) and the next is execution class ([for further info](http://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-how-to-use-tables/#add-entity)).
+You can copy the code in DataInsert.cs put it into the data insertion method.